rdfostrich/article-versioned-reasoning/content/demo.md

 As can be seen in [](#architecture), our semantic layer internally uses two OSTRICH stores, one for the versioned dataset, and one for the versioned language.

-<span class="comment" data-author="MVS">backwards rule-based reasoners are many things, but not simple ;p</span>

-Using a simple backwards rule-based reasoner, this semantic layer infers additional triples for each S-VM, S-DM or S-VQ query.
+As a backwards rule-based reasoner, this semantic layer infers additional triples for each S-VM, S-DM or S-VQ query.
 Rules can be provided in the [Notation 3 syntax](cite:cites n3) at query time.
 It does this through the following steps: